 That being said, the most comfortable bag I ever carried was a frame pack while I traveled around Europe with my Eurail Pass and one of Rick Steves' first guide books!

 Whatever you use, make sure you "test-drive" it.
-Under the cover of darkness, haul it around your neighborhood.
-At the very least, pack them and then carry them up and down and up and down your stairs and around your house.
-I know this seems funny, but remember you'll be schlepping it around the airport and other places.
+Under the cover of darkness (if you're shy,) haul it around your neighborhood.
+At the very least, pack your bags and then carry them up and down and up and down your stairs and around your house.
+I know this seems funny, but remember you'll be schlepping them around the airport and other places.
 The luggage should match your physical abilities.
 See what I use for packing.